apache/pulsar/site2/docs/security-tls-authentication.md

       -in admin.key.pem -out admin.key-pk8.pem -nocrypt
 ```

-Generate the certificate request.
-When asked for a **common name**, enter the **role token** which you want this key pair to authenticate a client as.
+Next, generate the certificate request.
+When you are asked for a **common name**, enter the **role token** that you want this key pair to authenticate a client as.

 ```bash
 $ openssl req -config openssl.cnf \
       -key admin.key.pem -new -sha256 -out admin.csr.pem
 ```
 > Note
-> If there is no openssl.cnf, please read [Certificate authority](http://pulsar.apache.org/docs/en/security-tls-transport/#certificate-authority) to get the openssl.cnf.
+> If openssl.cnf is not given, please read [Certificate authority](http://pulsar.apache.org/docs/en/security-tls-transport/#certificate-authority) to get the openssl.cnf.

-Sign with request with the certificate authority.
+Then, sign with request with the certificate authority.
 Note that that client certs uses the **usr_cert** extension, which allows the cert to be used for client authentication.

 ```bash
 $ openssl ca -config openssl.cnf -extensions usr_cert \